Feb 21–May 24, 2015

-Major support is provided by the Chicago Community Trust, Republic of Colombia Ministry of Culture, Embassy of Colombia, Ministry of Foreign Affairs, Barbara Bluhm-Kaul and Don Kaul, Paula and Jim Crown, Nancy and Steve Crown, Liz and Eric Lefkofsky, Susana and Ricardo Steinbruch, and Kristin and Stanley Stevens.
+Major support is provided by the Chicago Community Trust; Ministry of Foreign Affairs of Colombia, Ministry of Culture of Colombia, and Embassy of Colombia in Washington DC; Barbara Bluhm-Kaul and Don Kaul; Paula and Jim Crown; Nancy and Steve Crown; Walter and Karla Goldschmidt Foundation; Liz and Eric Lefkofsky; Susana and Ricardo Steinbruch; and Kristin and Stanley Stevens.

 The artist’s galleries have also provided support to present the exhibition and catalogue: White Cube and Alexander and Bonin, New York.